iOrange/bcdec/README.md

 ---

-BC1/BC2/BC3/BC7 are expected to decompress into 4\*4 RGBA blocks 8bit per component (32bit pixel)
+BC1/BC2/BC3/BC7 are expected to decompress into 4x4 RGBA blocks 8bit per component (32bit pixel)
-BC4/BC5 are expected to decompress into 4\*4 R/RG blocks 8bit per component (8bit and 16bit pixel)
+BC4/BC5 are expected to decompress into 4x4 R/RG blocks 8bit per component (8bit and 16bit pixel)
-BC6H is expected to decompress into 4*4 RGB blocks of either 32bit float or 16bit "half" per component (96bit or 48bit pixel)
+BC6H is expected to decompress into 4x4 RGB blocks of either 32bit float or 16bit "half" per component (96bit or 48bit pixel)

+*\* Note that BCDEC\_BC4BC5\_PRECISE option enables signed/unsigned and float support for BC4/BC5*

 ---